-Emergency Medical Service and pre-hospital care in Africa - Why is important building a good EMS system?
+EMS Africa: Emergency Medical Service and pre-hospital care in Africa

-Where to start when speaking of emergency medicine and pre-hospital care?
+Where to start when speaking of EMS in Africa?
 We are used thinking about ERs and ambulance services as the base of any emergency.
 However, they must work properly to guarantee efficient care and it is easier said than done.

-The real problem of some regions of the world, like African ones, is the system.
+EMS around the world: the real problem of some regions of the world, like EMS in Africa, is the system.
 Without an efficient emergency medical system, ambulance service, emergency departments and facilities cannot work in the right way, and without a proper education and training programme, who will work in the system?
 Plus, who will work on the ambulances?

 All of these questions depend on another unique question: how to do it?
 We spoke with Prof. Terrence Mulligan, Co-founder and Vice President of the IFEM Foundation, who held a conference during the Africa Health Exhibition 2019 about the Global Emergency Medicine development.